Mykyta-Chernenko/mobile-nemlys/README.md

 every half a year you need to rate secret key and create secret out of it, here is the instruction for the p8 file https://developer.apple.com/account/resources/authkeys/list https://supabase.com/docs/guides/auth/social-login/auth-apple?queryGroups=platform&platform=flutter

+## translation guide
+when introduce new language translate language strings topics reflection questions introduce new ASO